-Engraved in golden letters above the entrance to the Grand Auditorium of the University Main Building in Uppsala you find the words ‘To think freely is great, but to think rightly is greater’ (In Swedish Tänka fritt är stort men tänka rätt är större).
+Engraved in golden letters above the entrance to the Grand Auditorium of the University Main Building in Uppsala are the words ‘To think freely is great, but to think rightly is greater’ (In Swedish Tänka fritt är stort men tänka rätt är större).

-The words were uttered by the jurist Thomas Thorild who studied at Uppsala University in the 18th century.
+This maxim was formulated by the lawyer Thomas Thorild who studied at Uppsala University in the 18th century.
 He was a controversial thinker who provoked debate in his time.

-The following quote is from Thomas Thorild’s publication ‘Rätt, eller alla samhällens eviga lag’ (‘Justice, or all societies’ eternal law’) from 1794.
-From the context it is easier to understand Thomas Thorild’s thought process:
+The following quote is from Thomas Thorild’s publication ‘Rätt, eller alla samhällens eviga lag’ (‘Justice, or the eternal law of all societies’) from 1794.
+From the context it is easier to understand Thomas Thorild’s arguments:

-True freedom, which God has forged for all beings, is to follow one’s (true) nature; and since man’s nature is to seek happiness, which only can be won through good, man’s inherent and true freedom is the right to do all that is good that she can; hence follows that each man’s virtue is the measure of his freedom.
-For one right, to also do all the evil one could, would be a right to do unright, which cannot be thought.
+True freedom, which God has instituted for all beings, is to follow one’s (true) nature; and since man’s nature is to seek happiness, which can only be won through good, man’s inherent and true freedom is the right to do all the good he can; from which it follows that each man’s virtue is the measure of his freedom.
+For a right to also do all the evil one could, would be a right to do wrong, which is unthinkable."

 About Thomas Thorild